Infrared heating in the warehouse for targeted comfort and lower energy costs

 Main heating or support in logistics areas

-In well-insulated warehouses, infrared heating can serve as the primary heating system.
-In older or open warehouses, infrared is often used as supplementary heating, focused on work zones.
-This flexibility makes infrared suitable for a wide range of logistics applications.
-In situations where the warehouse is connected to technical rooms or a garage , a uniform infrared solution can ensure consistent comfort and easy management.
+In well-insulated warehouses, infrared heating can function as the primary heating system.
+In older or open warehouses, infrared is more frequently used as supplementary heating, focused on the work zones.
+This flexibility makes infrared suitable for a wide range of logistical applications.
+In situations where the warehouse is connected to technical rooms or a garage, a uniform infrared solution can ensure consistent comfort and easy management.

 Capacity and dimensions for warehouses